libtcod/libtcod/README.md

 If you want to get a quick overview of games which have used libtcod, check out the [Projects](http://roguecentral.org/doryen/projects-2/) page.

-libtcod is also well known for it's [easy to follow tutorial](http://www.roguebasin.com/index.php?title=Complete_Roguelike_Tutorial,_using_python%2Blibtcod), which many people have used to get started developing a roguelike.
+libtcod is also well known for its [easy to follow tutorial](http://www.roguebasin.com/index.php?title=Complete_Roguelike_Tutorial,_using_python%2Blibtcod), which many people have used to get started developing a roguelike.
 Follow the relevant links the tutorial gives, and it will point you to the right locations.

 # How do I get set up? #